muttoni/cadence-symbols/README.md

 Any additional uses for the <- symbol?
 File a PR!

-## <-! (lower than, hyphen, exclamation mark) (Force-assignment operator)
+## <-! (lower than, hyphen, exclamation mark) (Force-assignment move operator)

 Assigns a resource value to an optional variable if the variable is nil (if it is not nil, it aborts)

-This is only used for resources, as they use the exclamation mark.
+This is only used for resources, as they use the move operator.
+[More info](https://docs.onflow.org/cadence/language/values-and-types/#force-assignment-operator--)

 ```cadence
 pub resource R {}